Download eBooks & Wiring Diagrams (FREE)

 • If using AGM batteries: Recommended solar watts is a 1:2 ratio of Ah battery bank.

 Next, based on the minimum wattage recommendation from Step 2, you will need to decide, in Step 3, how much solar you will actually install on your camper van.
 This is entirely up to you.
-However, we strongly recommend that you choose a total wattage that is equal to, or greater than, the minimum recommendation.
+However, we strongly recommend choosing a total wattage equal to, or greater than, the minimum recommendation.

 Refer to the red box below, which outlines Step 3.

 To make the process easier, we recommend choosing a total solar wattage that is a multiple of 100, 160, 180, or 200.
-This is because these four sizes are the most widely available solar panels sizes on the market.
+This is because these four sizes are the market’s most widely available solar panel sizes.

 Lastly, it is perfectly OK to install more than the recommended minimum.
 A larger solar array means your batteries will recharge faster, which can be beneficial when parked for extended periods of time in shaded areas.